 We exited the lawn and entered the footpath, and at this moment the guard caught up with us.

 “This section is closed to allow the regeneration of grass.
 All other sections of the cemetery are open, but this one is closed.”

 ”That’s fine, but you didn’t have to yell at us.”

 He then left us alone.
 We were stunned by this dramatic, gestural reproach.
 Looking back, I realized that we were supposed to heed a small piece of white rope around the perimeter of the grave plot in question.
-No signs, no indications of closed graves at the entrance of the cemetery, and of course, no prior warnings online.
-Also, as captured in the above photo, the grass looked perfectly lush.
+Just another thing on the list of inaccessible places within this cemetery.

 Needless to say, we headed towards the exit.
 Our watches read 3:15 or so.
 We thought we may be able to find a place to spend our final hour and a half, perhaps a place with coffee.
 Didn’t we see a creperie a little ways up the road?